 - most current two years W-2s

-For pre-approval for a VA loan, you’ll need a copy, or the ability to obtain, a Certificate of Eligibility and DD214 from the branch of military service.
+For pre-approval for a VA loan, you will need a copy, or the ability to obtain, a Certificate of Eligibility and DD214 from the branch of military service.

-If you are self-employed, bring two years of personal and business tax returns.
+If you are self-employed, bring two years of business tax returns, if applicable.

 Finding a loan to fit your needs: